 You Might Also Like

 My name is Shantel a fierce Leo with the ability to write into the break of dawn.
 I love reading and watching films, and also am very skillful when it comes to video production and writing.
-I'm a mogul because the flaws that I have are what drive me to love the flaws in others.
-I thrive to be an [...]
+I'm a mogul because I try to inspire and encourage others, while still trying to achieve my dreams and [...]